 Conversion log

 The purpose of the conversion log is to describe the details of the conversion to provide an audit trail.
 Since we can’t be sure that the SAS files within the same register contain exactly the same columns and data types, the conversion log helps identify any differences between these files.
+It also includes any warnings produced by the targets pipeline.

 Note